lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

         Alternatively, set the task to **lightly_pretagging** to use object detections created by the Lightly Worker itself.
         See :ref:`docker-pretagging` for reference.

-        The supported score types are explained in :ref:`lightly-active-learning-scorers`.

     .. tab:: PREDICTIONS